agonya/PFHelper/docs/src/docs/index.md

 ## Playable Factory In-House Helper Library (PFHelper)

 PFHelper is a library that was created for one simple purpose: to make the resident HTML5 developer's life a little bit easier.
-It is fully open sourced, and any member of the firm can edit and contribute the classes.
+It is fully open sourced, and any member of the firm can edit and contribute to the classes.

-* Authors: Tayfun Turgut, Tunahan Görmüş, Kadir Mert Okumuş
+* Authors: Tayfun Turgut, Tunahan Görmüş, Kadir Mert Okumuş, Berkecan Gürer

 ## Usage